HuangBo-Chien/Lab_Instrument_Control/README.md

-# Lab_Dev_Control
+# Lab_Instrument_Control

-Programs to control devices in my lab.
+Programs to control instrument in my lab.
+Most of the program rely on GPIB connection with the instrument.
+Therefore, pyVisa is required package.

 1. Keithley